FraunhoferIOSB/FROST-Server/docs/settings/settings.md

   response header to pre-flight response.
 Default: `1800`.
 * **http.cors.request.decorate:**
   A flag to control if CORS specific attributes should be added to HttpServletRequest object or not.
 Default: `true`.
+* **http.sessionCookiePath:** Since 2.4.0
+  If set, overrides the session cookie path of Tomcat.
+Usefull when FROST is behind a path-rewriting reverse proxy.
+Default: ``.

 ## Auth settings